speechbrain/speechbrain/recipes/TIMIT/ASR/seq2seq_knowledge_distillation/README.md

 ```

 #### 3. Student distillation
-This is the main part for distillation using `experiment_kd.py`
+This is the main part for distillation using `experiment_kd.py`.
+Here, the variable `pretrain` might be used to use a pre-trained teacher as the student.
+Note that if set to `True`, a path to the corresponding `model.ckpt` must be given in `pretrain_st_dir`

 Example:
 ```